 The boomers benefited from the greatest wealth creation period in history and amassed a disproportionate amount of the wealth.
 It’s estimated boomers have 77% of the financial assets in the US but represent only 28% of the US population.
 Conversely, boomers also are responsible for authorizing and/or benefiting from much of the national debt accrued by the US government over the last few decades.

 While healthcare spending will increase by boomers, most of the cost will be burdened by medicare, thus causing even more debt to be incurred.
 The voting and financial power of boomers will prevent politicians from making any significant changes to medicare and social benefits, so US government debt levels will probably increase even more over the next few decades (if the global economy can absorb it).

 Thanks, boomers…you generated more wealth than any generation in mankind but kept it mostly to yourself and you’ll leave us with more debt than any country has ever accrued.
-It seems like the social revolution the boomers lead in the ’60s was really a failure–selfish, short-sighted, non-communal behavior became the norm in the ’80s that has been and will continue to be an economic nightmare and their children they leave behind (they generation and millennials) have a high sense of entitlement, poor work ethics, lack of creativity, and short attention spans.
+It seems like the social revolution the boomers lead in the ’60s was really a failure—selfish, short-sighted, non-communal behavior became the norm in the ’80s that has been and will continue to be an economic nightmare and their children they leave behind (Gen X, Millennials, and some Gen Z) are accused by boomers of having a high sense of entitlement, poor work ethics, lack of creativity, and short attention spans.
 Fun times ahead!